Tanweth/Poll-Box/README.md

 * Standard Edition: Upload the files in the Standard directory, and Install & Activate the plugin from the Configuration -> Plugins area of your Admin CP.
 * ASB Edition: Simply upload what's in the ASB directory, and Advanced Sidebox will automatically install the module.

+NB: If you previously used Poll Box, be sure to remove the module through Advanced Sidebox's Manage Modules page to avoid duplication.
+The plugin and all of its files has been renamed as of v2.0.
+You may also want to remove /inc/languages/english/asb_poll_box.lang.php for tidiness (it's harmless if it stays there).

-Setting It Up (Advanced Sidebox)
+Setting It Up

-* As with any sidebox in Advanced Sidebox you must go to Admin CP -> Configuration -> Advanced Sidebox, and drag the "Poll" module to whichever side you want it to display.
+* Advanced Sidebox: As with any sidebox, you must go to Admin CP -> Configuration -> Advanced Sidebox, and drag the "Poll" module to whichever side you want it to display.
 Then select which scripts (pages) you want the poll to display on in the resulting popup.

-* If you are using the standard edition, the poll should automatically be visible on the Index and Portal pages after activation (though it may not be if the templates for these pages are modified, see the Troubleshooting section below if you're having an issue).
+* Standard: The poll should automatically be visible on the Index and Portal pages after activation (though it may not be if the templates for these pages are modified, see the Troubleshooting section below if you're having an issue).

 * Under Settings in the popup (ASB) or the At Home Polls settings group in the Settings section of your Admin CP (Standard), enter the fid(s) for the forum(s) you want the latest poll to be pulled from.
 You can find the fid in the URL for the forum (/forumdisplay.php?fid=<fid>, or /forum-<fid>.html" if you have search engine-friendly URLs on).
 If you have Google SEO or some other custom URL rules which make the fid not appear in the URL, you can find it in the URL attached to the New Thread button (/newthread.php?fid=<fid>).

 * If you'd prefer to specify a specific poll to display, you can enter its pid in the second dialog box under Settings.
-You can find the pid in the "Show Results" URL for the poll (polls.php?action=showresults&pid=<pid>)
+You can find the pid in the "Show Results" URL for the poll (polls.php?action=showresults&pid=<pid>).

 Known Issues